7 Habits That Could Be Preventing You From Getting Pregnant

 Some relevant research has it that you should not consume more than 300 mg of caffeine a day.

-If you are addicted to taking caffeine especially for a workaholic, please reduce your intake for fertility sake.
+If you are addicted to caffeine, especially if you are a workaholic, you should reduce your intake for fertility’s sake.

 5. Strenuous Exercises